skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 ### Starting Simple

-Suppose you're writing a function `pass_match()` that takes an input stream, an output string, and a pattern.
+Suppose you're writing a function `pass_match()` that takes an input stream, an output stream, and a pattern.
 It works sort of like grep.
 It passes to the output each line of input that matches the pattern.
-The pattern string contains a shell glob pattern, which will be handled by [POSIX `fnmatch()`][fnmatch].
+The pattern string contains a shell glob pattern to be handled by [POSIX `fnmatch()`][fnmatch].
 Here's what the interface looks like.

 ~~~c
 void pass_match(FILE *in, FILE *out, const char *pattern);